 This interview was originally published by Motili.com.

-Vincent Dermody is a Managing Director at CohnReznick and a PropTech, Smart Building Specialist.
+Vincent Dermody is a PropTech, Smart Building Specialist who worked as a managing director at CohnReznick.
 Vincent started out as a civil engineer back in Ireland.
 After University, Vincent found the opportunities were stronger in technology than they were in civil engineering, so he ended up veering into technology, became a technologist, spent some time working with companies like Intel and Level 3, as well as a lot of Silicon Valley technology firms.
 Over time Vincent’s career evolved back into civil engineering and subsequently the smart building sector.

 CohnReznick offers a unique understanding of the entirety of operating assets – while their competitors are very focused on the engineering tech for running a building, many lack a full understanding of the investment paradigm or the operational paradigm.